thesadru/disnake/docs/migrating.rst

 Waiting For Events
 --------------------

-Prior to v1.0, the machinery for waiting for an event outside of the event itself was done through two different functions, ``Client.wait_for_message`` and ``Client.wait_for_reaction``.
-One problem with one such approach is that it did not allow you to wait for events outside of the ones provided by the library.
+Prior to v1.0, the machinery for waiting for an event otside of the event itself was done throgh two different functions, ``Client.wait_for_message`` and ``Client.wait_for_reaction``.
+One problem with one such approach is that it did not allow yo to wait for events otside of the ones provided by the library.

 In v1.0 the concept of waiting for another event has been generalised to work with any event as :meth:`Client.wait_for`.